1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Sindh became part of the Bombay Presidency with Charles Napier as Governor.

-77. Charles Napier became the first British:
+77. Charles Napier became the first British__________.

 A) Resident of Sindh